Imperial Bedroom: Recording and production

 The band regrouped at London's AIR Studios in November 1981, where Costello had booked 12 weeks to record the album.
 He chose former Beatles engineer Geoff Emerick to produce the album, who the artist primarily used to "make his scattershot ideas a reality"; Emerick would be listed on the album sleeve as producing "from an original idea by Elvis Costello, assisted by Jon Jacobs".
 It was Costello's first album of original material not produced by Nick Lowe, as Costello believed his complex ideas for the record would be too much for the producer; engineer Roger Béchirian did not return either.
 Lowe later returned to produce 1986's Blood & Chocolate.

 Emerick's primary role was to let the musicians take charge of themselves, as a way to "draw things out of the artist".
 Costello commented in 1995: "He was used to being thrown an incomprehensible garble of sounds and musical directions and making some sense of it.
 After working with the Beatles at the height of their psychedelic era, he was used to innovation."
-According to author Tony Clayton-Lea, Emerick transformed the record from a "decent" eight-track demo album into an "aural tour de force".
+According to the author Tony Clayton-Lea, Emerick transformed the record from a "decent" eight-track demo album into an "aural tour de force".
 The album was recorded at the same time as Paul McCartney's Tug of War, on which Emerick simultaneously served as engineer while George Martin produced; Emerick departed for small periods to work on Tug of War—with Jacobs taking over—before resuming work with Costello.
 The artist later explained that he and McCartney were initially set to have non-conflicting recording schedules but the latter's was moved up, forcing Emerick to work between the two.

 The new record was Costello's first where the songs were not performed live before properly recording.
 Costello instead drew upon brand new songs, but took some tracks from prior ventures: "Boy With a Problem" originated during the sessions for Trust, "Kid About It" from the artist's time producing Squeeze's East Side Story (1981) and "Tears Before Bedtime" during the sessions for Almost Blue.
 Tracks he wrote at home on the piano included "Almost Blue", "...And in Every Home" and "The Long Honeymoon".
 Costello asked Sammy Cahn for input in writing what would become "The Long Honeymoon" but the writer declined, which gave him the motivation to finish writing it himself, while Squeeze's Chris Difford co-wrote lyrics for "Boy With a Problem".